BH Telecom sees weak economy shaving 4 pct off 2014 net profit

-SARAJEVO Dec 23 Bosnia's BH Telecom expects 2014 net profit to fall by more than 4 percent to 113.4 million Bosnian marka ($71.1 million) as a weaker economy dents its revenues and cuts the number of fixed-line subscribers.
+SARAJEVO Bosnia's BH Telecom expects 2014 net profit to fall by more than 4 percent to 113.4 million Bosnian marka (45.68 million pounds) as a weaker economy dents its revenues and cuts the number of fixed-line subscribers.

 General Manager Nedzad Residbegovic said revenues were expected to fall more than 2 percent to 580 million marka, with operating costs rising 1.4 percent to 466.7 million marka.